robomq/robomq.io/docs/STOMP.md

 All examples have implemented automatic reconnecting, which is crucial in real production.

 The example code provided bellow could be the short version, it might have omitted some advanced details.
-For full version code, please go to our SDK [repository](https://github.com/robomq/robomq.io/tree/master/sdk/STOMP) on GitHub.
+For full version code, please go to our SDK <a href="https://github.com/robomq/robomq.io/tree/master/sdk/STOMP" target="_blank">repository</a> on GitHub.

 Follow the *Message destinations* section and you will be able to switch it to other scenario by changing only the destination argument.